 Noise robustness can be accomplished either at the feature representation level using robust parameterisation or at the model compensation level.
 Generally, in the feature analysis process, only a lightly knowledge about the noise characteristics is needed.
-Some approaches maintain that the corrupting noise is by nature unknown, thus it is meaningless trying to compensate for it.
+Some approaches consider that the corrupting noise is by nature unknown, thus it is meaningless compensate for it.
 Therefore, the search for a robust speech representation that diminishes the distortions caused by the environment seems to be the most promising solution to deal with noise conditions.

-Noise pre-filtering [1] [2], projection based distortion measures [3], vector space mapping [4] [5], all pole modelling of the autocorrelation sequence [6] [7] [8] [9] and [10], speech representation motivated by the human auditory system knowledge (Perceptually Linear Prediction analysis (PLP)) [11] [12], and more recently, complementing the PLP technique with a band-pass filter (RASTA-PLP) [13], have been the techniques more successful used for the robust representation of the speech.
+Noise pre-filtering [1] [2], projection based distortion measures [3], vector space mapping [4] [5], all pole modelling of the autocorrelation sequence [6] [7] [8] [9] [10], speech representation motivated by the human auditory system knowledge (Perceptually Linear Prediction analysis (PLP)) [11] [12], and more recently, complementing the PLP technique with a band-pass filter (RASTA-PLP) [13], have been the more successful techniques used for robust speech representation.
+However, in spite of the effort dedicated last years in the field of the robust parameterisation, conceiving systems with acceptable performance in environments for which they were not trained, has been far too difficult.